|

 spliced together strangely (like 'ring' connected to 'tip' in a single

 twisted pair).
-That is actually normal and an anti-tampering
+That is actually normal and an anti-tampering security

-14. Telephone Color Coding Standards
+14. Telephone/CAT5 Color Coding Standards

 |